top of page

 5 GCSEs at Grade 4 or above, including English, Maths and Science

-This course is assessed by 2 set examinations,
+The course is assessed by external examinations which include: 2 set examinations

 The Health and Social Care department has four dedicated teaching rooms in B-Block and a specialist clinical room.
 You will have access to textbooks for the duration of the course which you are expected to use productively along with self-directed internet research to complete your assessments.
 This course will be delivered and led by the Health and Social Care department with specific support from science specialists.
 The programme of study features a combination of classroom learning and an industry placement.